tade0726/tedzhao-resume/variants/elobrate/DE.md

 </p>

 **ETL**

-Developing and maintaining data flows supplementing the recommendation system

 - Developed and maintained T+1 batch data processes, capturing long-term patterns in user behaviors.
 Utilized AWS Lambda to trigger Python scripts written in PySpark, storing data in Parquet format within a Databricks environment.
 This setup supports both model training and real-time inference needs.
 - Engineered a real-time data streaming solution capturing user log data from Elasticsearch, facilitating the immediate tracking of user click behaviors.
 Implemented a Redis key-value store for rapid data access, integrating this stream with batch data to enhance the real-time data feed for inference.
 This integration improved the Click-Through Rate (CTR) by 2%, significantly impacting core profitability metrics.